alexte/photo-booth/README.md

 A software to make a photo booth from a DSLR, a webcam, a gamepad and a Linux box.

+Happy Birthday Barbara!

+I made this software for the birthday party of Barbara in February 2017.

 Quick Howto
 -----------